Friday 6th December: 0930-1015

 She is currently the Associate Director, Sponsor Relations and Borderless Delivery at University of Adelaide and a Board member with the International Education Association of Australia (IEAA).

 Derek has been Principal of Haileybury since December 2007.
 He is a Director of Haileybury International and the Chairman of Haileybury International School in China.
-Haileybury is the largest independent school in Australia, with four campuses in Victoria and a campus in Wuqing, China.
-Derek has a strong focus on international engagement and curriculum development.
-He has worked on curriculum development for the Victorian Curriculum and Assessment Authority and is a published author on the issues of globalisation and international studies.
+Haileybury is the largest independent school in Australia, with four campuses in Victoria, Haileybury Rendall School in Darwin, Haileybury International School Tianjin, China and nine other programs in China.

 Derek is on the International Education Ministerial Advisory Council and is a board member of the International Education Association of Australia.
 Derek was the recipient of the Australian School Principal of the Year Award at the 2019 Australian Education Awards.

 Diana Crvenkovic is responsible for overseeing the Victorian Government’s investments for international students.
 These include the Study Melbourne Student Centre, the Lead.
 Intern.
 Volunteer.
 Experience initiative, the International Student Welfare Program, the Study Melbourne Student Experience Network, the International Student Work Rights Legal Service and Accommodation Service.
 She has worked in the Victorian Public Service for the past ten years in roles supporting the design, biotechnology and international education sectors.
 Diana holds an Executive Masters of Public Administration from the Australia and New Zealand School of Government as well as a Bachelor of Laws and a Bachelor of Public Policy and Management.